richgel999/ufo_data/bin/anon_pdf.md

 *   [https://majesticdocuments.com/pdf/jehovah.pdf](https://majesticdocuments.com/pdf/jehovah.pdf)

-Note: U.S. media has been dominated by claims of a secretive UAP “control group” with names that include MJ, Majestic, Majority, PI-40, etc., but none of this has ever been verified.
+>**_Note_**: U.S. media has been dominated by claims of a secretive UAP “control group” with names that include MJ, Majestic, Majority, PI-40, etc., but none of this has ever been verified.
 It is possible the above document and others are disinformation to obfuscate the existence of a real control group, is disinformation from a foreign intelligence service, or is misinformation created by a media group.